“How much do I need to retire?” It’s a question many Kiwis ask when they start planning for life after work.

 Once you have your baseline, you can tweak variables such as retirement age, lifespan, KiwiSaver contribution rate, KiwiSaver fund choice and the inclusion of NZ Super to understand how you might reach your goal.

-Planning for retirement can feel like a lot to wrap your head around, but once you have a clearer idea of how much you might need — and for how long — it can be much easier to shape a savings plan that works for you.
+Planning for retirement can feel like a lot to wrap your head around, but once you have a clearer idea of how much you might need (and for how long) it can be much easier to create a retirement plan that works for you.
 Your retirement is personal, and with the right tools and preparation, you can head into the future feeling more confident and in control.

 Explanatory notes: